The Difference Between Artificial Intelligence & Machine Learning

 Early Days

-Nowadays, something as “trivial” as a calculator function, does not go hand in hand with our current concept of Artificial Intelligence.
-As technology and also the understanding of neuroscience has advanced, our expectations of what Artificial Intelligence compromises has changed.
-Nowadays we do not expect AI to give us the answer to complex calculations, rather we expect it to mimic human decision making processes and elaborate intelligent conversation with us.
+Nowadays, something as “trivial” as a calculator function doesn't go hand-in-hand with our current concept of AI.
+As technology and also the understanding of neuroscience has advanced, our expectations of what qualifies as AI has changed.

-1. Applied AI: Systems designed to intelligently trade stocks and share, or for example self driving cars.
+1. Applied AI: Systems designed to intelligently trade stocks and share, or for example self-driving cars.

 2. Generalized AI: Systems which could successfully perform any intellectual task that a human being can.
 This is the primary area that has led to the development of machine learning.